tristantanjh/Simon-Game/README.md

 # Simon-Game
 The Simon game is a classic memory game where players need to repeat a sequence of colors and sounds.
+It was created as part of the "Complete 2023 Web Development Bootcamp" by Angela Yu.

 <img src="https://drive.google.com/uc?export=view&id=1N5UiPjnRrlImHtG1FwG2DKK02LUGYJXl">